More at rubyonrails.org:

 end

-If you need to support a custom type, the recommended way is using a serialized attribute.
-The declaration of the serialized attribute should go before the encryption declaration:
+When using serialized attributes for custom types, the declaration of the serialized attribute should go before the encryption declaration:

 # CORRECT